 - Give professional and actionable feedback through code reviews

 - File and organize issues with labels, that are closed through PRs

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
 Most projects that you work on will have a tracker of some kind (e.g. Waffle, Trello, Jira, etc.) to organize and share progress and information across the team.
-These trackers connect directly to GitHub issues but offer a more robust UI experience.
+These trackers often connect directly to GitHub issues, but offer a more robust UI experience.
 For today’s lesson, we are going to be working with GitHub’s built-in tracker called

 Issues - which has its own section in every repository.